-Topics are selected on the basis of two main criteria: (a) that they concern agents and complex exposures for which there is evidence of human exposure, and (b) that there is some evidence or suspicion of carcinogenicity.
-The term agent is used to include individual chemical compounds, groups of chemical compounds, physical agents (such as radiation) and biological factors (such as viruses) and mixtures of agents such as occur in occupational exposures and as a result of personal and cultural habits (like smoking and dietary practices).
-Chemical analogues and compounds with biological or physical characteristics similar to those of suspected carcinogens may also be considered, even in the absence of data on carcinogenicity.
+Topics are selected on the basis of two main criteria: (a) there is evidence of human exposure, and (b) there is some evidence or suspicion of carcinogenicity.
+The term 'agent' is used to include individual chemical compounds, groups of related chemical compounds, physical agents (such as radiation) and biological factors (such as viruses).
+Exposures to mixtures of agents may occur in occupational exposures and as a result of personal and cultural habits (like smoking and dietary practices).
+Chemical analogues and compounds with biological or physical characteristics similar to those of suspected carcinogens may also be considered, even in the absence of data on a possible carcinogenic effect in humans or experimental animals.

-The scientific literature is surveyed for published data relevant to an assessment of carcinogenicity; the IARC surveys of chemicals being tested for carcinogenicity (IARC, 1973-1990) and directories of on-going research in cancer epidemiology

-(IARC, 1976-1989/90) often indicate those exposures that may be scheduled for future meetings.
-An ad-hoc working group convened by IARC in 1984 gave recommendations as to which chemicals and exposures to complex mixtures should be evaluated in the IARC Monographs series (IARC, 1984, 1989).
+The scientific literature is surveyed for published data relevant to an assessment of carcinogenicity.
+The IARC surveys of chemicals being tested for carcinogenicity (IARC, 1973-1992) and directories of on-going research in cancer epidemiology (IARC, 1976-1992) often indicate those exposures that may be scheduled for future meetings.
+Ad-hoc working groups convened by IARC in 1984, 1989 and 1991 gave recommendations as to which agents should be evaluated in the LARC Monographs series (IARC, 1984, 1989, 1991b).